ducknorris/env-notifier/README.md

 This Gem will display a custom notification on every html page.

-    Rack::EnvNotifier.config.notify? = lambda {|env| Rails.env.development? }
+    Rack::EnvNotifier.notify? = true if Rails.env.development?

 ### There are several configuration options

 #### Position on screen

-    Rack::EnvNotifier.config.position = "top"

-Available options are: top, right, bottom, left.

-#### Notification message

-    Rack::EnvNotifier.config.notification_message = "development"

-For Ruby on Rails, by default the message it will be the name of the current environment.
-This can be overriden like so:

-    case Rails.env
-    when "development"
-      Rack::EnvNotifier.config.message = "safe environment"
-    when "staging"
-      Rack::EnvNotifier.config.message = "qa environment"
-    else
-      Rack::EnvNotifier.config.message = "hot environment"
-    end

-The notification uses ``#env-notifer`` CSS ID.
+Even though the "default" position is at the top of the page, the notification uses ``#env-notifer`` CSS ID.
 This can be customized further on, using custom CSS.

     #env-notifier {
       font-size: 16px;